OpenC3/docs.openc3.com/_docs_v5/1_getting_started/tools.md

 ## Navigation

-The left side of every OpenC3 web page can be opened up to display the available tools.
+The left side of every COSMOS web page can be opened up to display the available tools.
-This list is updated when new OpenC3 gems are installed which add tools.
+This list is updated when new COSMOS gems are installed which add tools.

 ## Command and Telemetry Server